-During fiscal 2017, the company granted 2,506,740 RSUs and 703,300 ESOPs and 112,210 incentive units (cash settled) to certain eligible employees at mid and senior levels under the 2015 plan.
+During fiscal 2017, the company granted 2,506,740 RSUs and 7,03,300 ESOPs and 112,210 incentive units (cash settled) to certain eligible employees at mid and senior levels under the 2015 plan.
 Further, on May 2, 2017, the company granted 37,090 RSUs (includes equity shares and equity shares represented by ADS) at par value, 73,600 employee stock options (ESOPs) (including equity shares and equity shares represented by ADS) to be exercised at market price at the time of grant, to certain employees at the senior management level.
+On August 1, 2017, 7,450 incentive units (cash settled) were granted to employees at the senior management level.
 These instruments will vest over a period of 4 years and are subject to continued service.